 thought of to keep him there in spirit.

-The best part of the Cocktail Hour was definitely the Oysters Girls!
+The best part of cocktail hour was definitely the oyster shuckers.
 Emily introduced me to the idea of working with Oysters XO (www.oystersxo.com) after we discovered my new found love for oysters at Chateau.
 Girls dressed in black-tie roamed around offering hand shucked oysters complete with a variety of condiments to guests.
 It was BRILLIANT!
-My friends cant stop talking about The Oyster Girls!

 Guests were then drawn into The Grand Ballroom for dinner and dancing.
 Three long rectangular tables were adorned with candelabras surrounded by lush red blooms of roses, dahlias, gloriosa lilies and other seasonal reds.
 Jessy, my mother and I collaborated on an idea for large rose tree arrangements in gold urns on the rounds complete with green branches, red roses, jamesstorey orchids and lots of curly willow.